 - Projection Comparators

-Now you get an idea about the Comparators right?
-And see the uses of Comparators below…
+Now you get an idea about what are the different types of Comparators right?
+And let’s see some of the uses of Comparators…

 Uses Of Comparators